pererasys/juxt/README.md

 Users of this platform have the ability to create watchlists to receive notifications for recent updates, read blog posts from other users, perform technical analysis with a comprehensive charting feature, and more.

-Automated analysis is available with a subscription, and will provide insight on market sentiment, potentially profitable trading strategies, and next-generation analytics from sophisticated deep learning models trained on historical market conditions.
+Automated analysis is available with a subscription, and will provide insight on market sentiment, potentially profitable trading strategies, and analytics from  ML models trained on historical market conditions.

 ### Service Architecture